 Pets can complicate life when you travel.
-But, many landlords recognize that small pets are a must for some folks. — So keep looking.
-And you should find a rental unit with pets allowed.
+While some landlords recognize that small pets are a must for folks, many bar them from their rentals.

-Knowing you have a place of your own and the flexibility to go whenever you choose is important to some people.
-So is decorating your digs to suit yourself. — And setting up your kitchen with the appliances, tools, and gadgets you find indispensable.
+Knowing you have a home away from home of your own and the flexibility to go whenever you choose is important to some people.
+So is decorating your place to suit yourself. — And setting up your kitchen with items you want.

 When you’re not using the property, you may be able to rent it out.
 While this will help cover ownership costs, it does come with being a landlord. — And you’ll need to stash your personal things away when you’re gone.

-Costs.
-Costs.
-Costs.
-Owning a second home means double the expenses.
+Costs… and more costs.
+Owning a second home can mean double the expenses.
 And your home in a warm climate can mean as much or more upkeep costs when you’re gone for the summer as when you’re there for the winter.

-There are legal ramifications of owning a second home, whether in a different state or country.
-Run your potential purchase by your lawyer, accountant, and financial planner.
-Do your research as you ponder whether to rent or buy.
+There are often legal issues to owning a second home, whether in a different state or country.
+Check out your potential purchase with your lawyer, accountant, and financial planner.
+Do your research.

-And when news of a catastrophe hits in your second home’s backyard, would you rather be a renter?
+And think about if a catastrophe strikes near your second home, would you rather be a renter?
 Or an owner?

-Don’t complicate your life to keep up with the Joneses.
+Don’t complicate your life.
 Your decision to rent or buy should be affordable, not stretch your budget too thin, or cause you undue anxiety.

-The snowbird lifestyle should be pleasant and rewarding, with as little stress as possible.
+The snowbird lifestyle should be pleasant and rewarding and free of as much stress as possible.

 Whether to rent or buy is a question snowbirds often ask themselves.
 Read full article...